Your pet wants you to read our newsletter. (Then give them a treat.)

-Health insurance is a hotly debated subject but anyone who’s practically ended up back in the ER after receiving an ER bill will probably (read: definitely) make no bones about the urgency of coverage.
-Pet insurance can protect your cat or dog — and your wallet — too.
-The truth is, no matter how proactive you are about your pet’s wellbeing, accidents happen: your cat could develop a coconut-sized hairball, your pup could tear their ACL at the dog park, or — worse — your pet could be diagnosed with cancer.
+Health insurance is a hotly debated subject, but anyone who’s practically ended up back in the emergency room after receiving the bill will probably (read: definitely) make no bones about the urgency of coverage.
+Pet insurance can protect your cat or dog — and your wallet, too.
+The truth is, no matter how proactive you are about your pet’s wellbeing, accidents happen: Your cat could develop a coconut-sized hairball, your pup could tear their ACL at the dog park, or — worse — your pet could be diagnosed with cancer.
 In any case, you shouldn’t have to hesitate to make the right call when your pet’s life is on the line.
 Here’s everything you need to know about pet insurance for when your dog or cat needs more than TLC.

 So, what is pet insurance?

 Much like with your own coverage, pet insurance will foot a percentage of your pet’s medical bills, but it works pretty differently than human health insurance.
 Dr. John Iovino explains: “We’re not tied to insurance companies, so I accept any insurance [a patient] has.”
 This means there’s no “in-network” and “out-of-network” red tape to deal with, nor surprise bills showing up at your door weeks later.
 Keep track of your receipts and records because most policies require that you pay a vet upfront, then submit paperwork to be reimbursed.
 Once you’ve filed a claim, the insurance company will typically ask your vet for details on the diagnosis and treatment plan, then cut you a check after you’ve met your deductible and if the procedure is covered.

 What does pet insurance cover?